 What comes to mind when you think of King David’s bravery?
 A picture of guerrilla warfare in the mountains of Judea?
 The time he killed Goliath with a sling and a stone?
 He was brave then, certainly.
 But these amazing feats cannot compare to the audacity of his prayers.

 David was bravest when he was praying:

 “Search me, God, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me, and lead me in the way everlasting.”
 (Psalm 139:23-24)

-David wanted nothing to do with sin.
-He viewed sin like Goliath— an enemy to be knocked down and beheaded without mercy.
-He pleaded with God to search out even a hint of malignancy in his heart and to ruthlessly cut it out so he could remain fully abandoned to his God.
+In this psalm, David wants nothing to do with sin.
+He views sin like Goliath— an enemy to be knocked down and beheaded without mercy.
+He pleads with God to search out even a hint of malignancy in his heart and to ruthlessly cut it out so he can remain fully abandoned to his God.

 Wow!
 How often do we pray like that?
-I know I don’t usually go out of my way to discover sins in my own life.
+I know I don’t usually go out of my way to discover sin in my own life.
 That’s uncomfortable!
-I’m usually content to sit back and wait for God to show me something, and when He does, sometimes it takes me a while to respond.
+I’m usually content to sit back and wait for God to show me something, and when he does, sometimes it takes me a while to respond as David does in this verse.
 Compared to David, I’m a coward.

-We have a heavenly father who has our best interest at heart.
-We can trust Him enough to pray courageously, just like David.
+Our heavenly Father has our best interest at heart.
+We can trust him enough to pray courageously for heart transformation, just like David.